Best of Hannity: Live from Alaska: Energy, Geography & the Summit Stage - August 16th, Hour 3

 Phil, anyway, what kind of fish could I catch?

-Um also uh uh the s the silver salmon are starting to run through.
+Also, the silver salmon are starting to run through.

 Have you ever been out there crabbing out there?

-No, I I have not.
+No, I have not.

-Uh me personally, I don't have sea legs.
+You know, me personally, I don't have sea legs.

-Uh you get me on a boat and I'm hanging over the side most of the time, but I'm still catching my fish.
+You get me on a boat and I'm hanging over the side most of the time, but I'm still catching my fish.

-But uh listen, I I this this is what I love.
+Listen, this is what I love.

-If you live in Alaska, the odds are very high you're an outdoors person that you are a rugged individualist, that you you know, may maybe in Anchorage is not a place where you're living off off the grid, but the fact that so many people in Alaska in remote areas live off the grid fascinates me.
+You're an outdoors person, that you are a rugged individualist, that you, you know, maybe in Anchorage is not a place where you're living off the grid, but the fact that so many people in Alaska in remote areas live off the grid fascinates me.

-And the fact that, you know, you have these guys, I mean, I've been watching Deadliest Catch for years, and I can't even count the number of people on those boats that have died, you know, trying to feed all of us and how hard that that job is.
+And the fact that, you know, you have these guys, I mean, I've been watching Deadliest Catch for years, and I can't even count the number of people on those boats that have died, you know, trying to feed all of us and how hard that job is.

-But anyway, I love uh being here.
+But anyway, I love being here.

 Thank you so much, Phil, for your hospitality.